justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 list_two = list(map(lambda x: x+1, list_one)) # [4,5,6]
 ```

 The lambda feature is a way to declare a simple function.
 Lambdas are, in some respects, similar to arrow functions in JavaScript, but they are much more limited.
 A lambda is a simple one liner.
 The syntax is as follows: the word `lambda` followed by the arguments to be passed (the map function only passes one parameter, so in the case above there is only argument for the lambda), followed by a colon `:`, followed by an expression.
 The value of the expression is what is returned by the lambda.
 You can only give one expression in a lambda, so there is no room for multiple statements.
-(It's much more limited than JavaScript arrow functions.)

 ### Tuples